Independent Contractor Rules

 When preparing the Form 1099 for a business or partnership, use the entity's name.

-If you hire ICs, you want to be up on your independent contractor rules.
-A good place to start is the IRS webcast on 1099 MISC Filing requirements at:
+3. If you hire ICs, you want to be up on your independent contractor rules.
+A good place to start was the IRS webcast on 1099 MISC Filing requirements at www.irsvideos.gov.
+However, this portal has been shut down and the IRS now uses IRS YouTube to post its webinars.
+It's very unfortunate as they don't seem to be converting the old webinars to the new platform so a lot of good information is gone.

 If you decide you need more information about the independent contractor rules, an additional reference to consult is the IRS Publication 15-A Employer's Supplemental Tax Guide.